orgmanager/orgmanager-dashboard/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG.md](CHANGELOG.md) for more information on what has changed recently.

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Read our [CONTRIBUTING.md](CONTRIBUTING.md) for more details on how to help us.

 ## Security

-If you discover any security related issues, please email soy@miguelpiedrafita.com instead of using the issue tracker.
+If you find any security related issues, please send an email to soy@miguelpiedrafita.com instead of using the issue tracker.

 ## Credits